opencog/atomese-simd/README.md

 resources.
 The primary target is commodity GPUs, running either OpenCL or CUDA.
 The current prototype accesses the hardware at a low level, working with individual vectors.
-High-level API's, such as commonly used in deep learning, are not supported in this interface layer.
+High-level API's, such as commonly used in deep learning, are not yet supported in this interface layer.

 The Experiment
 --------------
 The experiment, as it is currently evolving, is to understand graph rewriting between "natural" descriptions of compute systems.
-For example, the "natural" description of a deep learning transformer is a kind of wiring diagram, indicating where data flows.
+For example, the "natural" description of a deep learning transformer is as a kind of wiring diagram, indicating where data flows.
 By contrast, the "natural" description of GPU compute kernels are C/C++ function prototypes.
 How can one perform the rewrite from the high-level